California Premises Liability Attorneys

 The concept and legal theory of premises liability is applicable in a number of different situations and accident types.
 If you have been involved in any of the following accidents or incidents, we strongly recommend that you consult with a lawyer to determine whether or not you have a premises liability case–

-- Dog bites and animal attacks.
 Do not assume that just because you are on another’s property at the time that you are attacked, the property owner cannot be held liable for the harm you suffer as a result of a dog bite.
 A dog can certainly be classified as a “dangerous condition” on a property, and depending on the situation, it may have been reasonable for a property owner to restrain their dog to prevent an attack.

-- Elevator and escalator accidents.
 Multiple different businesses and buildings rely on elevators and escalators to move visitors about.
 However, defects exist, and sometimes, serious accidents involving elevators and escalators can occur.
 When they do, the property owner may be held liable.

-- Criminal activities, such as assault and sexual assault.
 If you are the victim of a crime, such as assault, sexual assault, battery, or another criminal activity that leaves you harmed, you may be able to bring forth a negligent security claim against the owner of the property where the incident occurred.
 A negligent security suit is a type of premises liability claim, and holds that the property owner failed to provide a degree of security that was reasonable for the property and that the criminal activity (and your injuries) are a direct result of that failure.

-- Construction site accidents.
 Construction sites can be dangerous places, with defective or faulty scaffolding, heavy equipment and machinery, and more leading to serious accidents.
 Passersby who are harmed may file a claim against the responsible party, as may injured construction workers via a third-party liability claim.

-- Amusement park accidents.
 California is famous for its many amusement parks, including, most notably, Disneyland, Disney California Adventures, Six Flags, LEGOLAND, and more.
 While these parks may provide a day of fun in the sun, accidents, ranging from ride-related accidents, slip and fall accidents, and water-related accidents are all common.

 The above are just a number of examples of the types of premises liability claims; however, any accident type that occurs on the property of another party may warrant a claim.